-Built circa 1900 for Charles Taillefer ‒ the lawyer for the French Embassy in
+Built around 1900 for Charles Taillefer, legal counsel to the French Embassy in

-London ‒ and integrated to the Châtelet thermal baths, this beautiful house and
+London, then integrated to the Châtelet thermal baths, this large villa with a turret

 Services & Equipment